 Mental Health Legislation

-The Mental Health Act applies to situations where a person needs to be hospitalised in an approved mental health service due to severe mental illness and in an involuntary capacity (or involuntarily detained).
-This means they are unable due to the illness to give consent to be admitted to hospital.
-The act also sets out processes for standards of care required for a person detained in hospital under the Act including treatment, appeal mechanisms and inspection processes.
+The Mental Health Act applies to situations where a person needs to be hospitalised in an involuntary capacity in an approved mental health service due to severe mental illness, otherwise known as involuntarily detained.
+This means that due to the illness, they are unable to give consent to be admitted to hospital.
+The Act also sets out processes for standards of care required for a person detained in hospital, including treatment, appeal mechanisms and inspection processes.

-Its main purpose it to provide a legal framework for decision making in various aspects of life for individuals (welfare, affairs and property) whose capacity may be impaired for many different reasons and they need help with certain decisions.
-A person’s severe mental illness or episode may impair their decision making ability at a specific moment in time on a particular affair.
-It was written to be compliant with the UN CRPD – United Nations Convention on the Rights of Persons with Disabilities.
+Its main purpose is to provide a legal framework for decision-making in various aspects of life for individuals (i.e. welfare, affairs and property) whose capacity may be impaired for many different reasons and they need help with certain decisions.
+A person’s severe mental illness or episode may impair their decision-making ability at a specific moment in time on a particular affair.
+It was written to be compliant with the United Nations Convention on the Rights of Persons with Disabilities (UN CRPD).